williamouyang/okta.github.io/_source/_docs/api/resources/resource-server-beta/migrate-private-as-to-shared-as.md

 ---
 layout: docs_page
-title: Change Private Resource Server to Shared Authorization Server
+title: Configuration Changes Required for API Access Management Beta Update
 ---

-## Change Private Resource Server to Shared Authorization Server
+## Configuration Changes Required for API Access Management Beta Update

-Okta provided the private resource server for OAuth 2.0 (Beta).
+Okta provides the private authorization server for OAuth 2.0 (Beta).
 However, with release 2016.45, you can use a shared authorization server instead, which provides several benefits:

-* You created a separate private resource server for each client, which required you to set scopes and claims and Group filters for each client on a separate server, but keeping many configurations in sync is challenging.
+* You created a separate private authorization server for each client, which required you to set scopes and claims and group filters for each client on a separate server, but keeping many configurations in sync is challenging.
   With the shared resource server, you can create a single configuration of scopes, claims, and Group filters, and assign multiple clients.
 * With the shared resource server, you can create one server per API or other service that you need to secure.